-National Parks don’t exist in Sicily, but the island is blessed with many beautiful protected natural landscapes known as regional parks and nature reserves.
-Indeed Sicily has nearly 80 regional nature reserves, even one protected wetland, offering nature lovers a very different experience.
+National Parks don’t exist in Sicily, but the island blessed with many beautiful protected natural landscapes known as regional parks and nature reserves.
+Indeed Sicily has nearly 80 local nature reserves, even one protected wetland, offering nature lovers a very different experience.

 Mount Etna, Italy’s highest mountain south of the Alps, dominates eastern Sicily.
 Out of all the regional parks and nature reserves in Sicily, the Etna park is one of the most impressive and extensive.
 The eruptions, which frequently occur from the summit craters, are monitored by seismic stations, and occasionally the park does have to be closed to visitors.

 Companies, with guides who know the mountain like the back of their hand, offer escorted tours up to the top and can direct visitors to the most spectacular points.
 It is a particularly awe-inspiring trek along the northern slopes of the volcano.
 There are four craters, but the two most visible are Cratere Sud-Est, which is black, conical and the most active, and Bocca Nuova, the youngest of the four.
 Perhaps not surprisingly, the region has always been awash with legends, with the ancient Greeks believing that Vulcan, god of fire, had his workshop there.
 Read more about the village of Bronte’s green pistachios, grown on Etna’s slopes.

 Parco Naturale Regionale Madonie